Silver overlay: Classifying

 The early items typically have a thicker silver layer.
 One can also see the stroke of the brush which proves the overlay and painted surface were handcrafted.
 Printed designs were used more often on items produced later, especially those of Manfred Vehyl.
 These can be recognized by studying the design: if the color is flat and full of small dots, this strongly indicates a printed design.
 Also, the silver work on printed color designs appears not to cover the design closely, as it should.

-The three companies bought and used porcelain blanks from several well known producers such as Rosenthal, Hutschenreuther, Thomas Bavaria, Krautheim & Adelberg and marketed the finished products under their own names.
+The three companies bought and used porcelain blanks from several well-known producers such as Rosenthal, Hutschenreuther, Thomas Bavaria, Krautheim & Adelberg and marketed the finished products under their own names.
 They also produced silver overlay glass in the same manner.
 A large amount of glassware came from WMF in Geislingen, which is not far from Schwäbisch Gmünd.
 A respectable amount of glass to be overlaid also came from Jean Beck, a famous glass designer in Munich.
 Until recently, it was believed that Beck created the brilliant silver designs himself and that Deusch only produced them.
 However, this was not the case.
 As with the porcelain, Deusch and others bought the delightfully stylized glass blanks, decorated them in silver overlay, and sold them under their own names.

-The marks
+Marks

 Friedrich Deusch used the impressed mark "Deusch 1000 / 1000" on the early items.
 This mark was punched directly into the silver.
 Very often one may also find a red three-digit number on the bottom of the porcelain or glass which indicates this early production.
 Later, it was replaced by a red stamp which shows a coffeepot and the name Deusch.
 In addition, to these marks, the following marks may also be found: "1000 / 1000 Silber" or "1000 / 1000 Feinsilber".
 Later items may have the additional mark "Made in Western Germany".

-Alfred and Manfred Veyhl used many different marks, stamps and labels (always placed on the bottom of the item).
+Alfred and Manfred Veyhl used many different marks, stamps, and labels (always placed on the bottom of the item).
 Vehyl's work often shows the "1000/1000 silver" mark included in the body of the design.
-Some rare items are signed by handwritten monogram (MV for Manfred Veyhl) and the word "Handgemalt" (handpainted).
+Some rare items are signed by a handwritten monogram (MV for Manfred Veyhl) and the word "Handgemalt" (handpainted).

 Friedrich Wilhelm Spahr mostly used marks impressed directly into the silver.
 The very earliest and rarest of Spahr's marks began with "MSG 1000 10" ("MSG" standing for "Manufaktur Schwäbisch Gmünd").
 This mark was followed by "Spahr 1000 10" (sometimes stamped in black letters on a porcelain base), later with "Spahr 1000", and finally with transparent plastic labels on the bottom printed "Spahr Feinsilberauflage 1000 / 1000".